 You can get detailed metrics on any site you're looking at.
 Ahrefs presents so much information at once that you'll be able to choose what metrics you want to see.
-You can look at the backlink profile, organic search, and paid search.
-Right now I'm looking at my project (NichePursuits.com), but you can get this analysis on any website.
+You can look at the domain rating, backlink data, organic search, and paid search.
+Right now, I'm looking at my project (NichePursuits.com), but you can get this analysis on any website.

 You can even take a look at specific URLs of any given website.
-TheWireCutter.com get volunteered for this kind of thing a lot and I already analyzed their Best Humidifer page when I reviewed KWfinder.
+TheWireCutter.com get volunteered for this kind of thing a lot, and I already analyzed their Best Humidifier page when I reviewed KWfinder.

 Let's take a peek again.

 Check out all that backlink analysis data.
 This is helpful if you're trying to build backlinks to a certain page.
 One feature that I really like is that on the left side of the page, you can get very detailed metrics.
 Maybe you're looking for backlinks, or only want the referring domains, or even want to see the internal backlinks.